almereyda/awesome-starred/README.md

 - [SHOEGAZEssb/Last.fm-Scrubbler-WPF](https://github.com/SHOEGAZEssb/Last.fm-Scrubbler-WPF) - Manual Last.fm scrobbling for when a service (or you!) failed to scrobble.
 - [lambci/docker-lambda](https://github.com/lambci/docker-lambda) - Docker images and test runners that replicate the live AWS Lambda environment
 - [Webreaper/Damselfly](https://github.com/Webreaper/Damselfly) - Damselfly is a server-based Photograph Management app.
 The goal of Damselfly is to index an extremely large collection of images, and allow easy search and retrieval of those images, using metadata su
-- [gaxar77/SimpleOutline](https://github.com/gaxar77/SimpleOutline) - An application for making and editing outlines for prose compositions.
 - [stefffdev/NubeSync](https://github.com/stefffdev/NubeSync) - Build fast and robust offline data sync for your app.
 - [iqmeta/tplink-smartplug](https://github.com/iqmeta/tplink-smartplug) - C# sample for TP-Link HS100 and HS110 WiFi smart plug
 - [Dijji/FileMeta](https://github.com/Dijji/FileMeta) - Enable Explorer in Vista, Windows 7 and later to see, edit and search on tags and other metadata for any file type